 You can volunteer to help out as a water boy for your kid’s team or assist the coach minding the kids during warm-up.

 That certainly gives you a good name and you can imagine how proud your kid will be.

 That is being a good sport by cooperating with everyone, good teamwork, and making yourself useful for your kid’s sake.

-I personally despise those who cheat in sports and I am sure other kids will not appreciate it as well.
+I personally despise those who cheat and bully in sports and I am sure other kids will not appreciate it as well.